mkarpiarz/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 Bare-metal/Passthrough with default configurations on CentOS
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In this scenario, use the NVIDIA Container Toolkit container that is build on CentOS 7:
+In this scenario, use the NVIDIA Container Toolkit image that is build on CentOS:

 .. code-block:: console